OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/web.md

 ---
 title: web
-description: 'This page provides detailed information on how to open the company''s website using the ''web'' command.
+description: "'This page provides detailed information on how to open the company''s" website using the ''web'' command.
 It includes usage instructions and specification of the lack of parameters for the command.
 Source: Yahoo Finance.'
 keywords: